-We are seeking to understand the molecular cell biology regulating how circulating blood platelets contribute to hemostasis and thrombosis, and to apply this understanding to modulate platelet function in various contexts.
+We are seeking to understand the molecular cell biology regulating how circulating blood platelets contribute to hemostasis, thrombosis, and immune response, and to apply this understanding to modulate platelet function in various contexts.
 Our research program spans molecular studies of control of platelet gene expression, the cell biological outcomes of this regulation, physiological studies of platelet function, and development of tools for pre-clinical applications in health and disease.

 Platelet microRNAs as modulators of hemostasis and thrombosis

 Hemostasis (prevention of blood leak after vascular injury by formation of a clot) and thrombosis (clot formation generally not in response to injury, which can cause pathological complications) are considered the primary functions of platelets, and platelets require protein products of many protein-coding genes to carry out these functions.
 In addition to those genes, platelets are enriched in small non-coding RNAs known as microRNAs (miRNAs) that are generally understood to function to dampen the expression levels of protein-coding genes, and thereby suppress gene activity.
 We have found that miRNAs are important regulators of platelet function.
 We are seeking to understand how miRNAs regulate platelet function in hemostasis and thrombosis, to identify the specific miRNAs and gene targets involved, and to develop strategies to manipulate miRNA function and modulate platelet reactivity to support hemostasis or suppress thrombotic potential.